 The fundamental operations for database administration are starting and stopping the database.
 But before you start the database, you need to decide what database features you want to enable and how they should work.
 These features include attributes such as the amount of replication you want to use to increase availability in case of server failure and what level of durability is required for those cases where the database itself stops.
 These and other settings are defined in the configuration file, which you specify on the command line when you initialize the root directory for the database on each server.

-This chapter explains how to configure the cluster physical structure and database features in the deployment file and how to start and stop the database.
+This chapter explains how to configure the cluster's physical structure and features in the configuration file and how to initialize the root directory and start and stop the database.

-You specify the cluster configuration and what features to use in the deployment file, which is an XML file that you can create and edit manually.
-In the simplest case, the deployment file specifies how many servers the cluster has initially, how many partitions to create on each server, and what level of availability (K-safety) to use.
+You specify the cluster configuration and what features to use in the configuration file, which is an XML file that you can create and edit manually.
+In the simplest case, the configuration file specifies how many partitions to create on each server, and what level of availability (K-safety) to use.
 For example:

 sitesperhost attribute specifies the number of partitions (or "sites") to